benjlis/topic-model-db/README.md

 # topic-model-updates
-Scripts for updating a corpus-specific topic models in the FOIArchive database.
+Scripts for updating a corpus-specific topic model in the FOIArchive database.

 # installation
 Clone this repo.